rainejain09/sales-dashboard/README.md

 How do customer segments differ in profitability?

-How does sales performance vary by region, state, and city?

-What are the key trends and correlations in sales metrics?

 Results
 A clean and structured dataset enabled accurate analysis.
 The dashboard provides actionable insights into sales trends, customer behavior, and product performance, empowering better business decisions.